 - Luxury: Andaz Xintiandi Shanghai has great cityscape views and a luxurious pool.
 Find more information about the hotel here.

-- Budget: Dreams Travel International Youth Hotel is good if your looking for a dorm to meet other travelers.
+- Budget: Dreams Travel International Youth Hotel is good if you’re looking for a dorm to meet other travelers.
 It’s close to the city sights so you wont have to struggle to see everything.
 Dorms begin at $7 a night, see the latest prices here.

 - Midrange: The Grand Dorsett Chengdu offers breakfast and a sauna to sweat it out in.
 This hotel is good value for money – click here for the latest prices and pictures.